peteroupc/peteroupc.github.io/random.md

 - by generating a random integer at least 0 and less than the number of permutations, and converting that integer to a permutation, or
 - by doing a [**Fisher&ndash;Yates shuffle**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) (which is unfortunately easy to mess up &mdash; see (Atwood)<sup>[**(20)**](#Note20)</sup> &mdash; and is implemented correctly in [**another document of mine**](https://peteroupc.github.io/randomfunc.html)).

 Either way, however, if a PRNG's period is less than the number of permutations, then there are **some permutations that that PRNG can't choose** when it shuffles that list.
-(This is not the same as _generating_ all permutations of a list, which, for a list big enough, can't be done by any computer in a reasonable time.)
+(This is not the same as _generating_ all permutations of a list, which, for a list big enough, can't be done by any computer in a reasonable time.
+A PRNG's _period_ is the maximum size of a "random" number sequence it can generate before that sequence repeats; this size is no greater than 2<sup>L</sup> where L is the PRNG's state length.)

 On the other hand, for a list big enough, it's generally **more important to have shuffles act random** than to choose from among all permutations.